 The headphones also have an integrated mic you can enable in their companion app, although you can't detach the boom mic, it can be flipped up and out of the way.
 Their sound profile is well-balanced, and elements like voices in your audio are present and clear.
 However, they have a much weaker noise isolation performance than the Sony, especially when blocking noise like rumbling engines.
 Still, the ANC feature does a good job of blocking out mid-range sounds like voices, so it can still be helpful in a busy office or call center.
 They support multi-device pairing via Bluetooth and also come with a wireless USB dongle that you can plug into your computer for quick pairing.
 However, they have high latency via USB, so you might notice audio lag if you use the dongle.

-The Sony WF-1000XM5 Truly Wireless are the best earbuds for work that we've tested.
+The Jabra Elite 8 Active Gen 2 True Wireless are the best earbuds for work that we've tested.
 These sturdy earbuds have a comfortable fit for long days at the office.
-When you use the foam ear tips, their ANC system blocks out an incredible amount of noise, isolating you from all kinds of distractions, from traffic outside your window to background conversations.
+Their ANC system blocks out a remarkable amount of noise, isolating you from the traffic outside your window to background conversations.
 They also leak very little, so you can crank up the volume without bothering people nearby.
-They last just under nine hours of continuous use and have a warm, well-balanced default sound profile.
-Their integrated mic doesn't make your voice sound very natural or full-bodied, which is normal for Bluetooth earbuds, but it records voices clearly enough and has decent noise handling, so you can take a call in a noisy place without being drowned out.
+They last just under eight hours of continuous use and have a very flat sound profile that suits a wide variety of audio and will ensure whoever you're talking to sounds natural and detailed.
+Their integrated mic makes your voice sound full-bodied but lacking detail and sparkle, which is normal for Bluetooth earbuds.
+It records voices clearly enough and does a great job separating your voice from any noise around you, so you can take a call in a noisy place without being drowned out.

-• Devialet Gemini II True Wireless: The Devialet Gemini II True Wireless are premium in-ears with an outstanding noise isolation performance similar to the Sony WF-1000XM5 Truly Wireless.
-They're comfortable and well-built, with an integrated mic with great noise handling.
-Their continuous battery life lasts less than five hours with the ANC on, so you'll need to recharge via the case during long workdays, and they're very expensive.
-See our review
+The Devialet Gemini II True Wireless are premium in-ears with an outstanding noise isolation performance similar to the Jabra Elite 8 Active Gen 2 True Wireless.
+They're comfortable and well-built, with an integrated mic that has great noise handling.
+Though they're among the best earbuds for work we've tested, their continuous battery life lasts less than five hours with the ANC on compared to the Jabra's 8 hours, so you'll need to recharge via the case during long workdays.
+They're also very expensive.

 Our recommendations above are a few options if you're looking for the best headphones for working from home or the office for most people.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).